erroronline1/caro/readme.md

 Defined authorized users (e.g. *purchase assistant*) can edit the alias definition of products to disburden purchase and enhance identification of products with company customs.

 Vendors can be enriched with certificate files.
 The application will match the provided expiry-date and contribute to the [calendar](#calendar) once the date has passed to alert relevant units to look after an update.
 The edit view for vendors allows for selecting [text recommendations](#text-recommendations).
 If these are set up properly, prepared values can be imported easily.
+Small vendor portfolios may be edited within the application primarily or at least initially.
+Article-lists can be exported as well as the import filter.
+Latter will be generated if not defined.

 While editing products, one can edit the
 * *trading good*-setting,